 In Anderson v.
 Cato Corp. the plaintiff Cynthia Anderson alleged Cato Corporation discharged her by discriminating against her for pregnancy.
 Anderson was a part time employee of Cato who became pregnant.
 As the pregnancy progressed she came to a point where her doctor ordered her to extended bed rest.
 As a part-time employee, she was not entitled to a leave of absence or FMLA leave.

 Cato had a policy of terminating part-time employees who need extended leave.
 Then it would hire them back after the worker could return to work.
 After her discharge, Anderson asked her managers to provide a letter stating the termination was due to her pregnancy so she could receive public medical assistance.
 Her managers complied.
 Anderson used these letters to form the basis of a discrimination charge.
 She alleged the letters were clear evidence that pregnancy discrimination was the basis of her discharge.
-If you believe you have a similar situation in Texas with pregnancy discrimination then you should contact employment lawyers in Dallas, Texas and Fort Worth, Texas to discuss your claims.
+If you believe you have a similar situation in Texas with pregnancy discrimination then you should contact employment lawyers in Texas to discuss your claims.